From Static Designs to Dynamic Experiences

 Cross-Platform Interoperability

 One JSON payload, native rendering everywhere.
-Agents generate interfaces for web, mobile, and desktop without platform-specific knowledge.
+Agents generate interfaces for web, mobile, and desktop without any platform-specific knowledge.

 Accelerated Development